Doug Pazienza BSc, Dip. Humanistic Counselling, Reg. MBACP

 I have experience of working with a culturally diverse clientele of men, women and trans-identified persons from their mid-20s to late 60s.

-I have supported my clients through their difficulties with generalized anxiety, domestic abuse, low self-esteem, suicidal ideation, chemsex addiction, co-dependency, body image, low mood, living with medical conditions, LGBT issues and anger management.
+I have supported my clients through their difficulties with generalized anxiety, domestic abuse, low self-esteem, suicidal ideation, chemsex addiction, co-dependency, body image, low mood, living with medical conditions, LGBT issues, relationship issues and anger management.

 Before relocating to the North East, I was a patient representative for my local NHS surgery with a seat on a forum consisting of patients, the practice manager and GP.
 We addressed the impact of NHS commissioning, consolidation and government mandates on the surgery and its service users.